cysouw/diathesis/text/c06_prepositions.md

 :::

 ::: ex
 a.
-Ich arbeite mit einem Hammer
+Ich arbeite mit einem Hammer.
 b.
 Womit arbeitest du?
-c. ^* Ich arbeite zusammen mit einem Hammer
+c. ^* Ich arbeite zusammen mit einem Hammer.
 :::

 Both of these reading are non-governed prepositional phrases because the *damit, dass* periphrasis is not possible [@next].
 Another characteristic of such non-governed *mit* is that it can be replaced by the negative *ohne*, of course with a negated meaning [@nnext].